Sheaves and symplectic geometry of cotangent bundles: Introduction

 \subsection{Acknowledgments}

 The starting point of this paper is a discussion with Claude Viterbo.
 He explained me his construction of a quantization in the sense of this paper using Floer homology and asked whether it was possible to obtain it with the methods of algebraic analysis.
 Masaki Kashiwara gave me the idea to glue locally defined simple sheaves under the assumption that the Maslov class vanishes.
 Claire Amiot explained me that we can use the orbit category to work without this vanishing assumption.
 The idea of applying the involutivity theorem to the $C^0$-rigidity emerged after several discussions with Claude Viterbo, Pierre Schapira and Vincent Humili\`ere.
 The work on the three cusps conjecture was motivated by discussions with Emmanuel Giroux and Emmanuel Ferrand.
 I also thank Sylvain Courte, Pierre Schapira and Nicolas Vichery for several remarks and many stimulating discussions.
+I thank the anonymous referees for their careful reading of the paper, for pointing out several mistakes and for their constructive suggestions, making the exposition more clear.